Abousfian Abdelrazik: Life

 Abdelrazik was born in Sudan on January 1, 1962.
 He initially trained as a machinist and got married.
 He was imprisoned for his political views after the 1989 Sudanese coup d'état by Omar al-Bashir, and fled to Canada as a refugee in 1990.
 In 1992, he was granted permanent residency in Canada.
 He married a French Canadian woman in 1994, and they soon had a daughter together.
 He became a Canadian citizen in 1995.

 Muslims who knew him characterized him as a devout Muslim who "often read the Quran to the sick and was paid as a healer."
 In an interview with The Globe and Mail, he stated that he had travelled to many places, including such countries as Pakistan and Bosnia.
 He stated that he was only involved in humanitarian work, to help people.
 He further stated that, "my humanitarian trips abroad were funded by my religious work as a Muslim healer in Montreal and also through donations from many individuals in the Muslim community".

 Abousfian felt it necessary to state why he didn't list the names of his supporters in a letter to the editor of The Globe and Mail,"On the urging of my lawyers...I had earned the money by reciting alms.
 I had not wanted to invite scrutiny of those who paid me, knowing where guilt by association can lead".

 In 2000, Abdelrazik voluntarily testified via videolink at the trial of Ahmed Ressam, the "millennium bomber".

-He testified he knew Ahmed Ressam when he met him at the Montreal's Assuna Annabawiah mosque, but had no knowledge of his plans to attack targets in the USA and knew nothing about his whereabouts since he had last seen him in Vancouver.
+He testified he knew Ahmed Ressam when he met him at the Montreal's Assuna Annabawiah mosque, but had no knowledge of his plans to attack targets in the US and knew nothing about his whereabouts since he had last seen him in Vancouver.
 In 2002, his first wife died of cancer.